MohammadArslanKana/Ark/README.md

 - Supports custom or randomly generated encryption keys.

 ### 💣 NukeDisk — Secure Disk Wiper
 - A powerful Bash script that **permanently wipes all data** from a disk.
 - Ideal for securely erasing hard drives, USBs or NVME before disposal or reuse.
+- You can either leave the disk as it is or format it for further usage.

 ## Installation 💻
 Using this might need some extra work like using break system packages.